Listening: The Fourth String

 The Fourth String is a reference to the traditional Iranian instrument, the setar.
 Literally translated from the Persian Farsi language, setar means three (se) strings (tar), and the Iranian setar is a three-stringed instrument.
 However, centuries ago, the Iranian Sufi musician, Moshtagh Ali Shah, added a fourth string.
 This dramatically changed the instrument from its original configuration, enhancing the sound and allowing musicians to explore more complex compositional and performance possibilities while retaining the traditional capabilities of the three-stringed instrument.

-A Kermani rug that traditionally serves as a gathering place is transformed into a four-string instrument where artists and community members can experience sound and music together.
-In addition to community participation, local musicians have been invited to collaborate in an experimental performance with this instrument.
+A Kermani rug that traditionally serves as a gathering place is transformed into a new four-string instrument where artists and community members can experience sound and music together.

 Pictures by Amir Agharebparast